BolunThompson/PyLox/README.md

 # Pylox

 Pylox is an interpreter of the Lox programming language (from the book Crafting Interpreters) written in Python.
-While the interpreter should work, it may have bugs.
+While the interpreter should work, it defintely has bugs.

 # Requirements: